CEOXeon/IDS-Magisk-Module/README.md

 # IDS-Magisk-Module

-This Magisk Module is intended to act like an Intrusion Detection System for Android
+This Magisk Module is intended to be like an Intrusion Detection System for Android

 ## Feature Roadmap
 - [ ] IDS using Logcat